 - Permanent slide

 The permanent slide is placed under a microscope and the pollen germination is observed.

-The pollen are deposited on the stigma.
-Here, the pollen germination starts with the absorption of nutrients and water.
+- Once the pollen grains are deposited on the stigma, it starts to germinate with the absorption of nutrients and water.

-The other cell combines with another subsidiary nuclei of the ovule that helps in the formation of endosperm.
+- The other cell combines with another subsidiary nuclei of the ovule that helps in the formation of the endosperm.

 - The growing ovule is transformed into a seed.

 Learn more in detail about the pollen grain germination and other related topics and experiments at BYJU’S Biology.